iamziabutt/From-Ingestion-To-Insight-Showing-Your-Favourite-Movie-Using-Web-Scraping-AWS-S3-AND-POWER-BI/README.md

-## From Ingestion to Insight: Data pipeline to show online streaming options of your favourite movie
+## From Ingestion to Insight: Data pipeline to show online streaming options for your favourite movie

 Ths project combines `web scraping` and `api call` approaches to ingest data from movie databases `imdb` and `watchmode` to show in `Microsoft Power BI` what online streaming platforms are showing `Top imdb movies` in the UK.